 Permit Required: Saganaga Lake (BWCAW) entry permit

-So you’re not a big fan of canoeing very far, but still want to enjoy the boundary waters experience?
+The Red Rock Canoe Route a great option if you’re not a big fan of canoeing very far, but still want to enjoy the boundary waters experience.
 Or maybe you want to go on a family trip with younger children that won’t be able to paddle their weight.
 This trip will be right up your alley.
 A base camp will afford you more time out fishing, exploring, moose viewing, etc. And you will still be able to come back each evening to a camp that’s already set up.

 Many people utilize a base camp because it promotes relaxation and just kicking back and enjoying the vacation.
 There aren’t a whole lot of things better than waking up early to watch the sun rise across the lake while sipping a cup of coffee knowing that you don’t have to pack up your camp to move to a different site each day.
 Taking an afternoon off on a breezy day to sit in the shade and read a good book is an option that many who are on the move everyday don’t get to enjoy.
 Maybe you’ve got a split ballot on what to do for the day.
 There’s no reason you can’t have part of your group do one thing while the other half does another.
 This allows everyone to fulfill their own individual wishes while not disrupting anyone else who has something else in mind.

 The nice thing about this type of trip is that you have no obligations to meet.
 You don’t have to be anywhere at any time and you can make the trip last as long as you want.
 And no one is stopping you from moving your camp if you get halfway through the trip and you decide you want to move to a different lake.
 The greatest thing about a base camp is that it affords you every opportunity to take full advantage of the precious time you have available to spend in the boundary waters.